-The senior care assistant confirmed that the needs of residents were met in accordance with the home's statement of purpose and the categories of care for which the home was registered with RQIA.
-Discussions with the senior care assistant also confirmed that she had good knowledge of residents' needs and prescribed care interventions.
+The registered manager assistant confirmed that the needs of residents were met in accordance with the home's Statement of Purpose and the categories of care for which the home was registered with RQIA.

+Discussions with staff on duty confirmed that they had good knowledge of residents' needs and prescribed care interventions.